 Hip tendonitis: how long does it last?

 Injury to the tendon in the affected part can cause hip tendonitis.
-The disease causes chronic hip pain which are often serious.
-It can affect the ability to be active, sleep well, and enjoy life.
-You can relieve symptoms and regain mobility with physiotherapy.
+The disease causes chronic hip pain that is often severe.
+This can affect the ability to be active, sleep well and enjoy life.
+You can relieve symptoms and regain your mobility with physiotherapy.

 In this article, you will find all the information about the hip, its anatomy, the types of hip tendonitis and the prognosis for healing (how long does it last).